ucl-bug/jwave/README.md

-# jWave
+# j-Wave

 [![codecov](https://codecov.io/gh/astanziola/jwave/branch/main/graph/badge.svg?token=6J03OMVJS1)](https://codecov.io/gh/astanziola/jwave)
 ![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)

-jWave is a library of simulators for acoustic applications.
+j-Wave is a library of simulators for acoustic applications.
 Is heavily inspired by [k-Wave](http://www.k-wave.org/) (a big portion of `jwave` is a port of k-Wave in JAX), and its intented to be used as a collection of modular blocks that can be easily included into any machine learning pipeline.

-Following the phylosophy of [JAX](https://jax.readthedocs.io/en/stable/), jWave is developed with the following principles in mind
+Following the phylosophy of [JAX](https://jax.readthedocs.io/en/stable/), j-Wave is developed with the following principles in mind

 1. Differntiable
 2. Fast via `jit` compilation